Endodontic Surgery

 There are many anesthesia and sedation options available to you.

-Endodontic Surgery in Lubbock and Amarillo, TX
+Endodontic Surgery in Lubbock, Amarillo, and Plainview, TX

 Dr. Scherer at Lubbock Dental Specialists is an expert at preserving the health of natural teeth.
 If you have persistent symptoms such as tooth pain or an ongoing dental infection, we encourage you to contact us in Lubbock or Amarillo, TX.
 At your visit, we will examine your oral health and see if endodontic surgery or other endodontic treatments can improve your oral health and comfort.